keithmcnulty/neo4jshell/README.md

 ### Query

-- `neo4j_query()` sends queries to the specified Neo4J graph database and, where appropriate, retrieves the results in a dataframe.
+- `neo4j_query()` sends queries to the specified 'Neo4J' graph database and, where appropriate, retrieves the results in a dataframe.

-In this example, the movies dataset has been started locally in the Neo4J browser, with a user created that has the credentials indicated.   cypher-shell is in the local system path.
+In this example, the movies dataset has been started locally in the 'Neo4J' browser, with a user created that has the credentials indicated.   `cypher-shell` is in the local system path.
 ```
 # set credentials (no port required in bolt address)
 neo_movies <- list(address = "bolt://localhost", uid = "neo4juser", pwd = "neo4juser")